 - Keep all hallways/walkways clear.
 Don’t block any exits, staircases, or doorways.
 Matsuricon, hotel staff, or police officials may stop or relocate any activity that is, in its opinion, obstructing traffic.

-- No actual weapons or realistic looking weapons of any kind, peacebonded or otherwise, are allowed inside the convention center.
+- No actual weapons of any kind, peace bonded or otherwise, are allowed inside the convention center.
 This includes flammable materials such as flash powder, lighter fluid, and fireworks.
 No air soft guns of any kind are permitted.

 - If a replica sword, blade, firearm, etc. is purchased in the vendors room, it must be boxed or wrapped and stored promptly in a hotel room or a car.
 If a vendor is found selling weapons without the proper storage, please notify a staff member as soon as possible.